raganwald/raganwald.github.com/_posts/2013-07-27-Ive-always-been-mad.md

 > "I've been mad for fucking years, absolutely years, been over the edge for yonks, been working me buns off for bands..."

-> "I've always been mad, I know I've been mad, like the most of us...very hard to explain why you're mad, even if you're not mad..."--Speak to Me, written by Nick Mason
+> "I've always been mad, I know I've been mad, like the most of us...very hard to explain why you're mad, even if you're not mad..."

+>--"Speak to Me," Nick Mason

 ### coffeescript